d-codez/trailerhub/frontend/README.md

-# Netflix Clone - Frontend
+# TrailerHub - Frontend

-This is the frontend React application for the Netflix Clone project.
+This is the frontend React application for TrailerHub - a movie and TV show trailer browsing platform.

 ## Quick Start